Mitral valve surgery is used to repair or replace the mitral valve in your heart.

 Your nurse will help you begin activity slowly.
 You may go to a physical therapy program to make your heart and body stronger.

-Valves made from human or animal tissue fail over time, but have a lower risk of blood clots.
+Valves made from human or animal tissue fail over time.
+They have an average lifespan of 10 to 20 years before needing to be replaced.
+They have a lower risk of blood clots.

 Mitral valve replacement - open; Mitral valve repair - open; Mitral valvuloplasty